Improved Cooking Stoves

 additional VDCs targeted for IAP-free status

-Nepal's national targets call for access to clean cooking technologies for all households by 2019.
-The District Development Committee (DDC) of Ilam completed IAP-free status across the whole district in 2015.
-NCDC has been instrumental in this progress — successfully declaring 20 VDCs Indoor Air Pollution-free by 2013, and targeting a further 30 VDCs by end of 2018.
+Additionally, national targets include ensuring access to clean cooking technologies for all by 2019.
+Subsequently, the District Development Committee [DDC] of Ilam completed IAP-free status across the entire district in 2015.
+NCDC has been successful in declaring 20 VDCs Indoor Air Pollution [IAP] free areas by 2013.
+NCDC targets to achieve IAP-free status in an additional 30 VDCs by the end of the year 2018.

 Video courtesy of Brian Bonnell